 U.S. Foreign Policy Has Contributed to Migration—and Could Mitigate It

-In 2017, about 3.5 million Central American immigrants were living in the United States.
+In 2021, about 3.8 million Central American immigrants were living in the United States.
 Most came from El Salvador, Guatemala, and Honduras, which are often referred to as the Northern Triangle.
 Within those three countries, homicide rates are high and corruption is endemic.
 Although political instability and violence in the region predate U.S. involvement, some experts argue interventions by the United States in the twentieth century—including its support of military groups in El Salvador, a coup in Guatemala, and right-wing insurgents in Honduras—exacerbated existing conditions in these countries and contributed to regional upheaval.
-Of the Central American immigrants living in the United States, approximately 1.9 million are undocumented.
+This upheaval has been one of the drivers of migration to the United States.
+Of the Central American immigrants living in the United States in 2019, approximately 2.1 million are undocumented.
 As the debate over immigration to the United States continues, some have suggested that new policies toward Central America should address the root causes of this migration, using U.S. foreign aid to facilitate economic and political stability.